Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

     ![image](https://github.com/user-attachments/assets/7e1d177a-63da-40a4-b2c7-f9f021b33b5a)

 ### October 24, 2024
   - In the basic descriptive statistics section, I updated the graph by adding a Kernel Density Estimate (KDE) and a grid for readability.
-The new code is:
+The new code is:[^3]
     ```
     sns.histplot(spot_data['released_year'], color='orange', bins = 50, kde = True) # Generate the histogram for the released year using Seaborn
     sns.histplot(spot_data['artist_count'], color='green', kde = True) # Generate the histogram for the artist count using Seaborn